Chen-Software/schemascript/ReadMe.md

 # SchemaScript

-**SchemaScript** is a JavaScript-based Domain Specific Language (DSL) designed for defining database schemas with maximum type safety and developer experience.
+**SchemaScript** is a JavaScript-based Domain Specific Language (DSL) and Object-Relation Mapping (ORM) library for defining database schemas delaratively with maximum type safety, constraint enforcement and developer experience.
 It serves as a high-level abstraction over Drizzle ORM, providing a fluent and declarative API within a secure, sandboxed Rust execution environment.

 ---